 Why setting goals might just save your life

 You need goals in your life.
 Not just financial goals.
 Without goals, you’re adrift on the sea without purpose, without a destination.
 How you ever heard of a depressed fanatic or zealot?
-We get disillusioned when faced with a life without purpose.
+We get disillusioned when faced with a life without meaning.
 What you aim at becomes possible.

 Goals give you purpose.
 Goals let you dream.
 You need goals.

 Let’s talk about setting financial goals in the context of answering how much should I save.
 This is the easy bit of setting goals.
-It even gets easier with our savings calculator
+It even gets easier with our savings calculator.

 There are two types of financial goals: